Refund Policy

 1) What information do we collect and how do we use it?

-We provide any information required by insurers or intermediaries that we approach on your behalf to enable the insurers or intermediaries to decide whether to insure you and on what terms, or to fund your premium and on what terms.
+We may provide information to insurers or intermediaries we approach on your behalf to enable them to decide whether to insure you and on what terms, or to fund your premium and on what terms.

 When you make a claim under your policy, we assist you by collecting information about your claim.
 Sometimes we also need to collect information about you from others.
-We provide this information to your insurer (or anyone your insurer has appointed to assist it to consider your claim, e.g. loss adjusters, medical brokers etc.) to enable it to consider your claim.
-Again, this information may be passed on to reinsurers.
+We may provide this information to your insurer, and to anyone your insurer has appointed to assist it to consider your claim, such as loss adjusters or medical advisers, so the claim can be assessed.
+This information may also be disclosed to reinsurers and other parties involved in the claims process.

-You may opt out of receiving direct marketing communications at any time by:
+You may opt out of receiving direct marketing communications at any time by using the unsubscribe facility in communications; or

 2) What if you don’t provide some information to us?